Brighton-Hedger-NOAA/data-archiving-guide/docs/Stage-2.5-Prep-and-QC-Your-Data.md

 ---
 layout: default
-title: Step 2 - Prep and QC Your Data
+title: Stage 2.5 - Prep and QC Your Data
 parent: Full Archive Workflow
-nav_order: 2
+nav_order: 3
 ---

-# Step 2: Prep and QC Your Data
+# Stage 2.5: Prep and QC Your Data

 This step involves organizing, cleaning, and performing quality control checks on your data to ensure it is accurate, consistent, and well-documented before moving forward.

 ---

-## Stage 1: Organize & Clean Your Data
+## Step 1: Organize & Clean Your Data

 ### Describe and Preserve Your Data